 6. Very Tough

-Typically, steel will have two of the primary qualities; hardness, toughness, and corrosion resistance.
+Typically, steel will have two primary qualities; hardness, toughness, and corrosion resistance.
 Surprisingly, 154CM steel performs well in all.
 When double-tempered at 400-12000F (204-6500C), 154CM attains toughness way beyond most hard stainless steels.
 This steel handles outdoor abuse and high-impact cutting tasks excellently without chipping or breaking.

 154CM vs. Other Steels